 These integration requirements are already supported by the Catania SG Framework.

-A virtual organization long-tail.eg.eu has been created and it is ready to be supported by the service providers.
+A virtual organization long-tail.egi.eu has been created and it is ready to be supported by the service providers.

 ESA exploitation platform

 During the report period EGI and ESA have collaborated to define how to integrate the ESA authentication system with the Federated cloud.
 A VOMS server and two VOs have been set up, integrated with the ESA certification authority.